DIGOARTHUR/rfid-application-crud/README.md

    <!------------------------------------DESCRIPTION-->

 # <img  alt="skills"  width="40" height="40" src="https://user-images.githubusercontent.com/59892368/148622497-164365e8-f6b0-4f40-bc75-a0ed4da6059b.png">  Sobre a aplicação <!---write here : talk a little about project: what's does, example.  -->
 > This is an application that shows in practice the use of the RFID Reader.
 Make data queries and records just by approaching a card.
+Here a component,  [`rfid-reader-input`](https://github.com/DIGOARTHUR/rfid-reader-input), was used to input data from the RFID Reader, providing a better experience for the user.

 <!------------------------------------LAYOUT -->